cjsauer/genetic-sandbox/site/docs.md

 ### Component.restore(json) ⇒ <code>[Component](#Component)</code>
-Restores a component object from its JSON string, obtained by originally calling serialize() on that component
+Restores a component object from its JSON string, obtained by originally calling serialize() on that component.
+Also restores nested components.

 **Kind**: static method of <code>[Component](#Component)</code>
 **Returns**: <code>[Component](#Component)</code> - the restored Component object as it existed at